my0373/flandori/brain-dump.md

 How do we version content ?

 How do we present content in many different ways to many different systems ?

+How do we enforce (or do we even want to) the metadata captured from the source ?